-30.2.2.1 Aspect Ratio.
-The longest length of the SEOD is not to exceed the longest width by a factor of five.
-Any proposal that does not meet the stated aspect ratios must seek a variance from the Board of Adjustment.
+- 30.2.2.1 Aspect Ratio.
+The length of the SEOD is not to exceed the narrowest width by a factor of five.
+Any proposal that does not meet the stated aspect ratios must seek a variance from the Board of Adjustment. - 30.2.2.2 Minimum Width and Depth.
+The SEOD shall have a minimum width of one hundred and fifty (150) feet and a minimum depth of two hundred and fifty (250) feet.